redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 ## Database performance indicators

-There several key performance indicators that report your database's performance against your application's workload:
+There are several key performance indicators that report your database's performance against your application's workload:

 * Latency
 * Cache hit rate